ggandor/leap.nvim/README.md

 - After typing the first character, you see "labels" appearing next to some of the `{c1}{?}` pairs.
 You cannot _use_ the labels yet.
 - Enter `{c2}`.
 If the pair was not labeled, then voilà, you're already there.
-  No need to be bothered by remaining labels, just continue editing.
+  No need to be bothered by remaining labels, just continue editing!
 - Else: select a label.
 In case of multiple groups, first switch to the desired one, using `<space>` (step back with `<tab>`, if needed).